acycliq/visage/README.md

 find under the root folder.
 Note that will need to serve the root directory (hence the need for Python) but most modern IDEs will do that automatically behind the scenes

-Then there are two main steps:
+Then there are three main steps:
- Prepare the background image
+ * Prepare the background image
- Save you data in the correct form so they can be digested by the viewer
+ * Save you data in the correct form so they can be digested by the viewer
+ * Set the color scheme of your choice for the genes and cells